Marie Michael Library

 - International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA)

-- LGBT Ministries – resources provided by the United Church of Christ.
+- LGBTQ Ministries – resources provided by the United Church of Christ.

 - Lesbian, Gay, Bisexual and Transgender Religious Archives Network (LGBT-RAN) preserves history and encourages study of LGBT religious movements around the world.